Kia Sorento Review 2023 | Top Gear

 What's the verdict?

-The Kia Sorento is a bit of a dark horse in this segment... but it’s not exactly cheap
+The Kia Sorento is a bit of a dark horse in this segment... it doesn't take long to appreciate how far the company has come

-The Kia Sorento is a bit of a dark horse in this segment, and it’s not until you spend some time with one that you realise the joy of pure functionality.
-The fact that it’s wrapped up in a quietly good-looking package is the icing on the cake.
+The Kia Sorento is a bit of a dark horse in this segment, and it’s not until you spend some time with one that you realise the joy of pure functionality, with some clever details that show someone's put the thought into it.
+The fact that it’s wrapped up in a stylish package is the icing on the cake.

 The Rivals